 - Validates the directory for you so that you can fix any problems before your job runs.

-- Passes the path to your trainer as a command-line argument named
+- Passes the path to your application as a command-line argument

 If you want to use this feature, you need to account for the

-argument in your trainer.
-Capture the argument value when you parse your other
+argument in your application.
+Capture the argument value when you parse your

-parameters and use it when saving your trainer's output.
+other parameters and use it when saving your trainer's output.
+See the section

 You can specify a supported Cloud ML Engine runtime version to use for your training job.
 The runtime version dictates the versions of TensorFlow and other Python packages that are installed on your allocated training instances.
 Unless you have a compelling reason to, you should let the training service use its default version, which is always the latest stable version.